 Orientation and training days

-All interns will attend orientation and training days on 12, 13, and 14 February 2019 from 9am-5pm.
+All interns will attend orientation and training days on 8, 9 and 10 February 2021 from 9.30am-4.30pm.
 This provides an introduction to the Counselling Service and the Student Wellbeing and Inclusion area of RMIT.

-Interns are expected to participate two days a week at the Counselling Service plus attend the monthly supervision/ professional development group that occurs on Wednesdays from 9.30am to 12pm at our Brunswick campus.
+Interns are expected to participate two days a week at the Counselling Service plus attend the monthly supervision/ professional development group that occurs on Wednesdays from 9.30am to 12pm (at our Brunswick campus when in face to face delivery mode).

 Interns are invited to attend a clinical meeting, offered at each campus, for opportunities to present cases and observe peer consultations on complex cases.